 Remember, brain health is influenced by your overall diet, not just individual foods.
 Incorporate these options regularly for long-term benefits.

-Why Nutrition Matters for Academic Performance
+Why Nutrition Matters for Academic Performance:

 The brain requires a steady and significant supply of fuel to function properly, especially during periods of focus and learning.
 Eating regular meals and snacks helps maintain energy and concentration.